apache/directory-fortress-core/README-MULTITENANCY.md

  description: ACME 123 tenant context
  ```

-3. After the tenant container has been added, you may use the fortress ant load utility to initialize the DIT for that particular tenant.
+3. After the new container has been added, for the tenant, you may use again the fortress ant load utility to initialize the new tenant Directory Information Tree (DIT).
 For example:

  ```
  ...